-Why we need provenance
+Why data provenance matters

-How to record and manage provenance
+How to record and manage data provenance

 - recorded in a text string; using generic or discipline-specific schema; or a provenance data model

-- captured internally within a software tool or program; or in an external system
+- captured internally within a software tool or program, or in an external system

 - represented in machine readable and/or human readable form.

-More provenance information
+More data provenance information

-- The W3C Provenance Working Group recommended six specifications including: PROV Primer, PROV Ontology (PROV-O), PROV Data Model (PROV-DM), PROV Notation (PROV-N), PROV Constraints, PROV Access and query.
+- The W3C Provenance Working Group recommended six specifications including PROV Primer, PROV Ontology (PROV-O), PROV Data Model (PROV-DM), PROV Notation (PROV-N), PROV Constraints, PROV Access and query.